enterstudio/docs-quickstart/cloud-queues/getting-started/samples/authentication.rst

 .. code-block:: java

   // Authentication in jclouds is lazy and happens on the first call to the cloud.
+  // Though the project name changed to Zaqar, use the original Marconi here.
   MarconiApi marconiApi = ContextBuilder.newBuilder("rackspace-cloudqueues-us")
       .credentials("{username}", "{apiKey}")
       .buildApi(MarconiApi.class);